Growing food during lock-downGreenthumb

 Note that the soil in a raised bed will dry out more quickly.
-During the spring and fall, this is fine, but during the summer, add mulch, on top of the soil to help it retain moisture.
+During the spring and fall, this is fine, but during the summer, add straw, mulch, or hay on top of the soil to help it retain moisture.

 - Don’t fret if you do not have ample space for an edible garden.
 The concept of square foot gardening illustrates how to grow ample edibles in limited space.
-There are also numerous options for growing edibles in containers.
+There are also numerous options for growind edibles in containterts.

 - Pets in the garden If you have dogs, rather not use bone-meal in your soil preparation and consider a raised bed garden or planting in pots.

 Many edibles can be grown from seed.
 They can either be sown directly into the garden bed or sown in seedling trays.
 Read more

 Soil preparation is one of the most important aspects of any gardening project.
 Read more about soil preparation for pots or garden bed.